 • Submit an application to the home University

 • Provide official transcripts of all colleges attended.
 Courses with a grade of “C-” or better should transfer to the University.
-Note: The MLT Program is science-intensive and students must achieve a minimum grade of 77% or C+ in all science courses.
+Note: The MLT Program is science intensive, and students must achieve a minimum grade of 77% or C+ in all required science courses[1].

 • Meet the minimum cumulative GPA of 2.0 in courses completed at UMPI/UMA

-Note: Students interested in the program who do not meet the entrance requirements are invited to contact one of the Program Co-Directors, the advising department, or the admissions office for assistance in identifying methods to obtain necessary courses required for the program.
+Note: Students interested in the program who do not meet the entrance requirements are invited to contact the Program Administration, the advising department, or the admissions office for assistance in identifying methods to obtain necessary courses required for the program.

 Required Essay:

-We ask all potential MLT students to write an essay addressing the following questions.
+All MLT applicants are required to write an essay addressing the following questions:

 • Why are you interested in the MLT Program?
 You may comment on previous experiences (work or personal) that have influenced your decision to enter this field.

-• What qualities do you possess that will help you to be a good MLT?
+• What qualities do you possess that will help you to be a successful MLT?

 • What are your professional goals?